AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex6.md

 activity:
 ---

-# Exercise 6 - See you Real-time Customer Profile in action in the Call Center
+# 6 - See you Real-time Customer Profile in action in the Call Center

 In this exercise, you'll follow a script and walk through the website.